JimMcL/Distfor/README.md

 ## Installation

 You must have R installed (https://www.r-project.org/).
 R is a free software environment which runs on a variety of computer systems.
-Download the `Distfor` scripts and copy them to your working folder/directory.
+Download the `Distfor` package (or at least all of the `.R` scripts).
+Put the files in a convenient location.

 ## Running